Alilujian/Kickstarter_Challenge/README.md

 Analysis of the kickstarter data in Excel

 ## Overview of Project
 Kickstarter is crowdfunding platform help bring projects to life.
 There are many projects launched on Kickstarter, but not every project has made success.
 What makes crowdfunding successful is a question that all promoters want to know the answer to.
-In this project we will using the Excel tools to help the playwright Louise on her crowd funding campaign.

 ### Purpose
 The purpose of this project is to analysis crowdfunding data to determine: